veikman/dmote-keycap/README.md

   preview).
 * `:switch-type`: One of `:alps` (ALPS style, including Matias) or `:mx` (Cherry MX style).
-* `:unit-size`: A 2-tuple of horizontal size measured in u (hence non-linear).
+* `:unit-size`: A 2-tuple of horizontal size measured in u, hence non-linear.
   On a traditional ISO keyboard, the first value in this tuple (the width) varies from 1 for most keys to about 6 for a space bar.
 The second value (the depth) is 2 for the Enter key and 1 for all other keys.
-Please note that a non-rectangular shape, as is typical for the Enter key, is not yet supported by this library, nor are stabilizer mounts.
+Please note that a non-rectangular shape, as is typical for the Enter key, is not yet supported by this library.
 * `:top-size`: A 3-tuple describing the finger contact surface, including its thickness in the middle, directly above the stem of the keycap.
 The first two numbers in this 3-tuple can be omitted by replacing them with `nil`, in which case `:slope` (see below) will take precedence.
 All measurements in mm.
-* `:slope`: A ratio between the top and bottom of the keycap.
-This setting is only used if `:top-size` is left incomplete.
+* `:slope`: A ratio between the top and bottom widths of the keycap.
+This setting is used only if `:top-size` is left incomplete.
 * `:top-rotation`: A 3-tuple describing the angle of the finger contact surface, in radians.
-This would be `[0 0 0]` for a DSA profile and would have a different non-zero first value for each row of an OEM profile.
+This would be `[0 0 0]` for a (row 3 or standard) DSA profile and would have a different non-zero first value for each row of an OEM profile.
 * `:bowl-radii`: A 3-tuple describing the radii of a spheroid used as negative space to carve a bowl out of the top of a non-maquette keycap.
   If this option is set to `nil`, no bowl is used.